blockcoders/ink-substrate-explorer-frontend/README.md

       ...
 ```

-Once it is uploaded the events can be decoded using the _decodeEvents_ query that can be found on section **Queries**.
+Once it is uploaded the events can be decoded using the _decodeEvent_ or _decodeEvents_ mutation that can be found on section **Mutations**.

 **Note**: The metadata should be uploaded as a **base64** string.